Gabri40/ComputationalIntelligence/log.md

 These results are obtained after trainging the player for 1000 games with the replay buffer and the value of epsilon for the greedy choice is 0.1 .

-Given the decisely worse performance of the other players i implemented i consider this a good result and don't think it is necessary to implement evaluation against them as well as implementing a target network.
+Given the decisely worse performance of the other players I implemented I consider this a good result and don't think it is necessary to implement evaluation against them as well as implementing a target network.

-This seems the best approach given both the results and the structure of the game itself.
+This seems the best approach given both the results and the structure of the game it iself.

 # Final DQL Player